antimof/UxPlay/README.md

 * **dsafa22**: Created an AirPlay 2 mirroring server [AirplayServer](https://github.com/dsafa22/AirplayServer) (seems gone now), _\[added: but code is preserved
 [here](https://github.com/KqSMea8/AirplayServer), and [see here](https://github.com/FDH2/UxPlay/wiki/AirPlay2) for
-the description of the analysis of the AirPlay 2 mirror protocol that made RPiPlay possible, by the AirplayServer author (who uses the name **droidfang**)\]_ for Android based on ShairPlay.
+the description of the analysis of the AirPlay 2 mirror protocol that made RPiPlay possible, by the AirplayServer author\]_ for Android based on ShairPlay.
 This project (RPiPlay)  is basically a port of dsafa22's code to the Raspberry Pi, utilizing OpenMAX and OpenSSL for better performance on the Pi.
 All code in `lib/` concerning mirroring is dsafa22's work.
 License: GNU LGPLv2.1+